-as ANM is to manage constraints on the network at 33kV and above.
-In order to be most effective, the the Primary transformers.
+At present, the key aim of our smart systems such as ANM is to manage constraints on the network at 33kV and above.
+In order to be most effective, the tools used to model the system and its power flows need to be supplied with accurate information at the extremities of the associated networks, in this case the Primary transformers.

 In addition to the monitoring at primary transformers, all new generator connections with a capacity of 500kW or more now include a Connection Control Panel (CCP) as standard.
-This equipment contains the necessary transducer for directional load flow monitoring as well as the necessary interfaces to enable curtailment signals to be sent if the
+This equipment contains the necessary transducer for directional load flow monitoring as well as the necessary interfaces to enable curtailment signals to be sent if the connection is subject to constraint.

-Looking ahead to the potential increase in LCT connections at LV and 11kV, there may be further benefits to extending network visibility to cover the
+Looking ahead to the potential increase in LCT connections at LV and 11kV, there may be further benefits to extending network visibility to cover the 11kV network as well as the 33kV and above.
+This would also be achieved at primary substations by monitoring of 11kV breakers.